The Texas Abortion Ban Hinges On 'Fetal Heartbeat.' Doctors Call That Misleading

 But the medical-sounding term "fetal heartbeat" is being used in this law — and others like it — in a misleading way, say physicians who specialize in reproductive health.

-"When I use a stethoscope to listen to an [adult] patient's heart, the sound that I'm hearing is caused by the opening and closing of the cardiac valves," says Dr. Nisha Verma, an OBGYN who specializes in abortion care and works at the American College of Obstetrics and Gynecologists.
+"When I use a stethoscope to listen to an [adult] patient's heart, the sound that I'm hearing is caused by the opening and closing of the cardiac valves," says Dr. Nisha Verma, an OB-GYN who specializes in abortion care and works at the American College of Obstetricians and Gynecologists.

 The sound generated by an ultrasound in very early pregnancy is quite different, she says.